Bites and Scratches

-- If the wound is not bleeding heavily, clean the wound with soap and water, and hold it under running water for several minutes.
+- If the wound is not bleeding heavily, clean it with soap and water, and hold it under running water for several minutes.

 - Dry the wound, apply antibiotic ointment, and cover it with sterile gauze or a clean cloth.

 - If your child was bitten or scratched by an unfamiliar or wild animal, note the location of the animal.
 Some animals may have to be captured, confined, and observed for rabies.
 But do not try to capture the animal yourself.
-Look in your phone book for the number of an animal control office or animal warden in your area.
+Instead, call the animal control office or animal warden in your area.